Cost to Demolish a House

 Let's waste no time:

-Demolition work doesn’t always involve removing the entire house.
-Sometimes you might just want to remove a specific part of the house to make room for something like a conversion or an extension.
+Selective or partial demolition costs between £3,000 and £8,000, for example, if you want to remove a specific part of the house to make room for a conversion or extension.

 Below is a table showing the average demolition of a house cost: